arkottke/pyrvt/README.rst

 Dependencies
 ============

-Prior to using IRVT, Python_ and a number of packages need to be installed.
-Two important points:
+Prior to using pyRVT, Python and a number of packages need to be installed.

-1. Make sure that you are downloading Python 2.7, and
-2. Make sure that downloads are consistent with respect to 32-bit or 64-bit.
-If you are unsure of the difference, I would suggest 32-bit.

 In addition to Python, the following packages need to be installed:

 *Required:*